Commercial content | 18+ | T&C's Apply

 Notable ex Cambridge United players include Wilf Mannion, who is the only former Cambridge United player to have been given a place in the English Football Hall of Fame.
 Others include Russell Crane, Tony Butcher, Luke Chadwick, Teddy Bowd, Peter Rapley, Rodney Slack, Bryan Boggis, Danny Potter and Dave Stringer.

-The current Cambridge United manager is Shaun Derry.
-Derry took on the Cambridge United manager job in 2015, the permanent replacement for Richard Money.
+The current Cambridge United manager is Joe Dunne.
+Dunne took on the Cambridge United manager job in 2018, replacing Shaun Derry.

 Since 1967, the longest serving Cambridge United manager is John Docherty.
 Docherty took charge of 251 Cambridge United matches between 1978 and 1983.